ulinnuhaha/NLP_Ladin/README.md

 FSL_llm.ipynb
 ```

-To perform the classification task using mBERT, please go to:
+To perform the classification task using mBERT and XLM-RoBERTa, please go to:
 ```
-MCQA_mBERT.ipynb
+MCQA_mBERT_XLM.ipynb
 ```

 # Citation